-- quotations and formal written price quotations
+quotations and formal written price quotations

 - 24. Competitive bidding process

 - 25. Process for competitive bidding

 - 26. Bid documentation for competitive bids

 - 27. Public invitation for competitive bids

 - 28. Procedure for handling, opening and recording of bids

 - 29. Negotiations with preferred bidders

 - 30. Two-stage bidding process

 - 31. Committee system for competitive bids

 - 32. Composition of Bid Committees

 - 33. Functions and purpose of Bid Committees

 - 34. Evaluation and Adjudication of bids on a point system

 - 35. Cancellation and re invitation of bids

 - 36. Duty to plan invitation of bids

-- 37. Non award of HDI points

-- 38. Procurement of Banking Services
+- 37. Procurement of Banking Services

-- 39. Procurement of IT related goods or services
+- 38. Procurement of IT related goods or services

-- 40. Procurement of goods and services under contracts secured by other state organs
+- 39. Procurement of goods and services under contracts secured by other state organs

-- 41. Procurement of goods necessitating special safety arrangements
+- 40. Procurement of goods necessitating special safety arrangements

-- 42. Proudly SA Campaign
+- 41. Proudly SA Campaign

-- 43. Appointment of consultants
+- 42. Appointment of consultants

-- 44. Deviation from, and ratification of minor breaches of, procurement processes
+- 43. Deviation from, and ratification of minor breaches of, procurement processes

-- 45. Unsolicited bids
+- 44. Unsolicited bids

-- 46. Combating of abuse of supply chain management system
+- 45. Combating of abuse of supply chain management system